Dead Rabbits: In popular culture

 The story of the New York Dead Rabbits is told, in highly fictionalized form, in Martin Scorsese's 2002 film Gangs of New York, which was partially inspired by Herbert Asbury's book Gangs of New York.
-In the 2014 film, Winter's Tale, the Dead Rabbits and the Short Tails are featured prominently; a similar theme pervades Mark Helprin 1983 novel of the same name.
+In the 2014 film, Winter's Tale, the Dead Rabbits and the Short Tails are featured prominently; a similar theme pervades Mark Helprin's 1983 novel of the same name.

 A book of poetry by Richard Griffin, The Dead Rabbit Riot, A.D.
 1857: And Other Poems, was published in 1915.
 Some of the exploits of the Dead Rabbits are dramatized in Chapter XVIII of MacKinlay Kantor's Pulitzer Prize-winning novel Andersonville (1955).
-Artist George Henry Hall's 1858 painting is titled A Dead Rabbit (also entitled Study of the Nude or Study of an Irishman), which depicts a dead Dead Rabbit gang member killed during the riot on July 4, 1857, on Manhattan's Lower East Side.
+Artist George Henry Hall's 1858 painting is titled A Dead Rabbit (also entitled Study of the Nude or Study of an Irishman), which depicts a dead Dead Rabbit gang member killed during the riot on July 4, 1857, on Manhattan's Lower East Side..
+Dead Rabbits are briefly mentioned in Jorge Luis Borges' short story "El proveedor de iniquidades Monk Eastman" ("Monk Eastman, Purveyor of Iniquities"), included in the Borges collection Historia universal de la infamia ("An Universal History of Infamy").

 The Dead Rabbit gang served as the inspiration for The Dead Rabbit cocktail bar, which opened in lower Manhattan in 2013.
 Designed to evoke the drinking habits of 19th-century New Yorkers, the bar has won awards for the best bar in North America and the world.

+A Syndicate in the game by Project Moon, Limbus Company, shares the same name, which is very likely a reference.